SeanPreusse/seanpreusse.github.io/_posts/2018-06-26-Creating_value_in_employee_life_cycle_analytics.md

 Keeping track of engagement can be tricky as it usually requires high input from employees, therefore annual in the process.
 The reporting method is improving in frequency and accuracy with organisations moving to monthly pulse surveys and passive ways to gauge engagement.

-Through greater reporting frequency, setup correctly, you can quickly act on the trends by viewing dimensions such as role, generation and time in the role allowing you to make tweaks to workforce strategies with the aim to improving engagement.
+Through greater reporting frequency, set up correctly, you can quickly act on the trends by viewing dimensions such as role, generation and time in the role allowing you to make tweaks to workforce strategies with the aim to improving engagement.
 These methods include;

-* Pulse survey, random sampling: All surveys should be tracked to ensure pockets of employees are not over burdened.
+* Pulse survey, a random sampling: All surveys should be tracked to ensure pockets of employees are not overburdened.
 Focus on sampling around 10% of the population on a sentiment or pulse survey with key engagement questions as well as other questions relevant to the time.
 Compare spot month engagement score with a rolling average ~3 months to create insight across varied dimensions.
 * Passive scoring: Start modelling the engagement score with variables that you think might be useful predictors of engagement.
 These could include workload though timesheet, email or business performance, absenteeism, leadership effectiveness, retention rates, team performance, etc. Once variables have been selected, model these to understand fit and predict an ongoing score.

 ## Employee Diversity